6a6768/raf3001/README.md

 ### Hi there 👋

-Current student at University of California, Irvine Bachelor of Science in Computer Science, expected to graduate 2025
+Student at University of California, Irvine
+Bachelor of Science in Computer Science, Specializing in Intelligent Systems, expected to graduate 2025